marijnh/Eloquent-JavaScript/04_data.md

 Arrays have an `includes` method that checks whether a given value exists in the array.
-The function uses that to determine whether the event name it is interested in is part of the event array for a given entry.
+The function uses that to determine whether the event name it is interested in is part of the event list for a given day.

 {{index [array, indexing]}}